avinashbest/c-programming-coursera/README.txt

 	Return statement when executed exits to where function was called.

-	If return expression Then value of return converted to type of function is used in calling environment.

 	If no return- as if return; was last statement of ten code block.